nils-degroot/peeko/src/index.md

 ### About me

+I am a Software Engineer from the Netherlands.
+Skilled in backend development.

+Programming experiance includes but is not limited to:

+- Rust
+- Scala
+- Kotlin
+- Visual Basic

+For some of my projects, checkout my [github](https://github.com/nils-degroot).

 **Current status**:

-* Internship at Mitsubishi Turbocharger and Engine Europe
+- Internship at Mitsubishi Turbocharger and Engine Europe.
-* Completing my study at Windesheim in Almere
+- Completing my study in Software Engineering at Windesheim in Almere.

 ### Experiences

+#### Internship Software Engineer at Mitsubishi Turbocharger

+September 2021 - February 2022

+> Building a production planning and production overview system.

 #### Software Engineer at RYSST